alan2207/rest-to-ts/README.md

 ## Configuration

-Configuration is done in the `src/config.ts` file.
+Configuration is provided in the `lib/config.ts` file.

 ## License